dokester/BayesicFitting/docs/Dimensions.md

 N-d spheres are hard to depict or even to imagine, except for dimensions 1 and 2.
 We can project them in several ways to show the distribution of space along those projections.
-The first we are interested in is a projection to one axis through the origin.
+The first we are interested in, is a projection to one axis through the origin.

 In 1 dimension we have an uniform distribution of space along that axis.